nikitavoloboev/data/other/wiki-workflow.md

 The order with which GitBook renders the files in the sidebar to your left is defined in [SUMMARY.md](https://github.com/nikitavoloboev/knowledge/blob/master/SUMMARY.md).

-I write and edit all the markdown files in this `knowledge` folder from [Sublime Text](../text-editors/sublime-text/sublime-text.md).
+I write and edit all the markdown files in this wiki from [Sublime Text](../text-editors/sublime-text/sublime-text.md).

 I use [this Alfred workflow](https://github.com/nikitavoloboev/small-workflows/blob/master/personal/Manage%20wiki.alfredworkflow?raw=true) to quickly search through all the `.md` files that are found in this wiki.
 ![](https://i.imgur.com/cMRiq59.png)

-This workflow also searches through all fodlers in this wiki and lets me create new folders inside those folders or create new entries (md files) inside the folders.
+This workflow also searches through all folders in this wiki and lets me create new folders inside those folders or create new entries (md files) inside the folders.

+## Editing on iOS
+I place this [knowledge](https://github.com/nikitavoloboev/knowledge) folder in Dropbox.
+Then I use [Ulysses](https://ulyssesapp.com) iOS app to edit this entire wiki from the app by adding it as an external folder.
+Ulysses indexes the entire wiki so I can jump to any file in the folder in seconds and make an edit.

+I can't however push changes live from iOS so I do that from mac.

 ## Making notes on books
 When reading books, I annotate over the PDF with [PDF Expert](https://pdfexpert.com).
 Once I read the book I transfer the annotations to the markdown file and connect the file to wiki.
 Then write a review on Goodreads and add the review and notes I made to [books](../books/books.md).